dirkroorda/laf-fabric/docs/overview.rst

 This proves that the methodology works and that we can try more challenging things.
 The direction of the future work should be determined by the experiences coming out of that.

-An important desideratum is to add files with new annotations to the existing LAF resource, without the need to recompile what has already been compiled.
+An important desideratum is to add files with new annotations to the existing LAF resource.
-We want to offer a researcher a workflow where he can easily create new annotations, combine them with existing annotations, and switch between such sets.
+The workbench makes that possible, but does not contain a ready made workflow to create such packages.
+All ingredients are available though.
+The workbench API exposes the original XML identifiers to tasks.
+So it is possible to write a workbench task that emits a spreadsheet with text, where a user can put new annotations in an interlinear way.
+An other workbench task could read that spreadsheet and compute the right XML identifiers and transform it into a new annotation file which correctly targets the nodes and edges in the original source.

 That said, it is not difficult to spot other areas for improvement:

 #. gain experience with the tool by adding more example tasks
-#. improve the API, add extra primitives, especially for edges
+#. improve the API, add extra primitives, especially for nodesets and edges
 #. increase the support for features in full generality
 #. merge the tool with the existing `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_,
    preferably as a user selectable implementation choice